2010USFJava/SpiceGirls/README.md

 - Register, Login, and Logout
 - Reset their password
 - Upload a profile picture
-- odify their user information
+- Modify their user information
 - Create a post
 - View own profile and post
-- View others’ profile and post.
+- View others’ profile and post
 - Search other people
-- See everyone's feed.
+- See everyone's feed
 - Like someone’s post

 ### Technologies